Peergos/Peergos/slate/source/includes/_search.md

 You can search for authors, metadata, channels, and channel content.

-There are two search services on Buddycloud that are tuned for different needs,
+There are two search services on Peergos that are tuned for different needs,

-- *Local search:* finds content on your own Buddycloud domain.
+- *Local search:* finds content on your own Peergos domain.
-- *Buddycloud-wide search:* finds channels, posts and metadata from public channels using the [Buddycloud crawler](https://github.com/buddycloud/channel-directory).
+- *Peergos-wide search:* finds channels, posts and metadata from public channels using the [Buddycloud crawler](https://github.com/peergos/channel-directory).

-Search type      | Local search | Buddycloud-wide search
+Search type      | Local search | Peergos-wide search
 -----------------|--------------|------------------------
 Channel content  | public and private channels | public channels Post author      | yes          | no